 - ½ cup chopped parsley

 - 1 tablespoon dried oregano

 - 1 egg

 - ½ cup olive oil

 - ¾ cup water

-- Grease your hands with some olive oil, separate the mixture into 8 equal portions and form mini meat loaves.
+- Grease your hands with some olive oil, separate the mixture into 8 equal portions and form egg-shaped patties.
 Place them in pan large enough to fit them and the potatoes.

-- Clean and peel the potatoes and cut them into small wedges (not to big, because they will not have been cooked through by the time the loaves are ready) and place them in the pan in between the patties.
+- Wash and peel the potatoes and cut them into small wedges (not to big, because they will not have been cooked through by the time the loaves are ready) and place them in the pan in between the patties.
 Sprinkle them with the salt.

-- Mix the rest of the ingredients for the tomato sauce in a small bowl.
+- Mix all of the ingredients for the tomato sauce in a small bowl.
 Pour the sauce over the patties and the potatoes.
 Gently shake the pan for even distribution.

 - Bake for 50 to 60 minutes until the potatoes are cooked through and are easily pierced with a fork.
 If the juices in the pan are evaporated you may need to add a splash of water during baking.